Most people who have survived striking a deer with their vehicle remember the experience as a painful one that they never want to repeat.

 Once adult deer are injured and unable to stand, the outlook for them is bleak.
 Because of their skittish temperament and large size, there are almost no wildlife rehabilitation centers that will accept them.
 Many rehabilitation centers will receive injured fawns, but injured adult deer are more than they can handle.
 The unfortunate injured adult deer are euthanized, often on the spot.

 The Humane Society of the United States advises that if you strike a deer or other animal not to put your own safety at risk.
 Stop and turn on your emergency car lights or emergency road flares to warn approaching vehicles.
 Call your local wildlife rehabilitation center or the local police or sheriff’s office for assistance.
-Emphasizing that the injured animal is a traffic hazard may bring help quickly.
+Emphasizing that the animal is a traffic hazard may bring help quickly.
 Stay nearby in a safe place until help arrives.
 Avoid handling deer and other wildlife.
 They do not know that you have good intentions and may kick or bite in self-defense.